ajdumanhug/global-employers-ph/README.md

 ## 👨‍💻 Maintainers

-Maintained by [@AJ](https://github.com/ajdumanhug) and contributors.
+Maintained by [AJ Dumanhug](https://github.com/ajdumanhug) and contributors.
 PRs and suggestions welcome!

 ---